 Another bunch of Blue Java bananas on the way.
 The developing fruit at the base of the female flowers, will turn from green to a beautiful bluish color not long after making their first appearance.
 The flesh of this variety is white and has a fluffy texture when eaten at just the right time.
 That time is soon after the bananas turn yellow.
 Once they get past optimal ripeness, I find the texture undesirable.
 Hopefully this bunch will develop well.

 Given the cost of the fruit (that is if you don't grow it yourself) we recommend eating these sweet nanas plain, letting you completely enjoy the flavor and texture.
-However, if you find yourself with a whole stockpile of bananas, they go great in smoothies, as a topping for ice cream, or even dipped in chocolate and frozen.
+However, if you find yourself with a whole stockpile of blue java bananas, they go great in smoothies, as a topping for ice cream, or even dipped in chocolate and frozen.
 You could even make "nice-cream" out of it by freezing the banana then blending it in a food processor for a few seconds.
 However you enjoy it, make sure to save a few bananas to share with friends.